 From the above descriptions, you can see what kinds of evidence will support your claim for economic damages.
 To show the amount for medical expenses, you can use invoices, receipts, your medical records, and insurance documentation.
 Paystubs or income tax forms can be presented to prove the income you lose from missing work.

 Noneconomic losses are much more complicated in any auto crash claim; the complexities are compounded when you suffer from permanent injuries because their implications for your future need to vigorously litigated, documented, and shown to the insurance company or the jury.
 The most important resources for proving these damages are medical experts and economists, who can assist with establishing:

 - Disability severity as far as employment opportunities and ability to live independently;

 - Expenses for past and future medical treatment for permanent injuries; and

 - Lost wages and future earning capacity by a family member who must provide caretaking tasks.

 Our Oakland Car Accident Lawyers Can Advise You on Your Rights

 When you suffer long-term complications or permanent harm after an auto collision, it is even more essential to retain experienced legal counsel for help with your claim.
 At Venardi Zurada, LLP our team is prepared for the challenges, so please contact our firm to set up a free consultation.
-We can meet with you at our offices Oakland, Walnut Creek, or Redding, CA.
+We can meet with you at our offices Oakland or Walnut Creek, CA.